-Procurement Outsourcing for the Win and 5 Big Benefits
+Procurement Outsourcing for the Win and 5 Big Benefits in 2019

 Whether your company is listed in the top 100 or not, there are steps your company can take to improve your financial outlook, including the management of indirect spend.
 After all, indirect procurement is one of the more controllable figures within a company's budget and changes you make today can impact your ROI tomorrow.

-Procurement Outsourcing for the Win
+Procurement Outsourcing for the Win in 2019

 Outsourcing a company's indirect procurement is becoming more and more popular, whether that is the function as a whole, working alongside existing procurement personnel or simply outsourcing one or two categories.